abelsune/varieties_of_information/content/publication/beyond_black_dots_and_nutricious_things/index.md

 ---
-title: "Beyond Black Dots and Nutritious Things\: A Solution to the Indeterminacy Problem"
+title: "Beyond Black Dots and Nutritious Things: A Solution to the Indeterminacy Problem"
 authors:
 - Marc Artiga